stailend/gui-for-compairing-models/README.md

 	2. Select the dataset (currently only UNSW-NB15 is available).
 	3. Choose one or more models and adjust their parameters.
 	4. Select evaluation metrics and graphs to visualize.
-	5. Click “Запустить обучение” (Run Training) to start training and see the results.
+	5. Click Run Training to start training and see the results.

 License